mtowara/2022-rwth-julia-workshop/README.md

 Please run these **before the course**.

 ### Cleanup ###
-If you are not a convert after this, just delete the .julia folder in your home directory :)
+If you are not a convert after this, just delete the .julia folder (and potentially .jupyter and .local/share/jupyter if you don't use jupyter anywhere else) in your home directory :)